apioo/sdkgen-cli/README.md

   The client id is either your username or an app key which you can create at our backend.
 * __--client-secret__
   This client secret is either your password or an app secret which you can create at our backend.

+## Docker

+This repository contains also a simple docker file to execute the generator if you d`ont want to use the binary directly.
+To use the docker file you need to set the fitting credentials at the `.env` file, then you can run:

+> docker-compose up

+This builds the docker image and reads the ./output/typeapi.json specification and writes the generated code also to the ./output dir.